 - Time-saving trick.

-- Make the cooking process easy and smooth.
+- Makes the cooking process stress-free.

 Ingredients for masala paste

 Onions: In Indian cuisines, onions play a crucial part in the curry base.
 Onions give a body to the curry base.
 It makes curry thick and delicious.
-Moreover, onions have antioxidants and anti-inflammatory properties that are linked to several health benefits.
+Moreover, onions have antioxidants and anti-inflammatory properties linked to several health benefits.

 Tomatoes - After onions, tomatoes are the next most important part of a curry base.
 It is used mainly as fresh with skin and seeds.
-It is a perfect souring agent that imparts colour and sourness to the curry base.
+It is a perfect souring agent that imparts color and sourness to the curry base.
 The tangy taste of tomatoes uplifts the bland starches we consume.

 It aids digestion.
 Ginger tea is also a well-known remedy for cold and throat issues for instant relief.
-In winter, it is widely used to warm up your body, especially masala chai.
+It is widely used to warm the body, especially masala chai in winter.
+One study review (published in ScienceDirect) observed that people using ginger for treating osteoarthritis found significant reductions in pain and disability.

 Spices: Spices give dimensions to the curry base.
 These mask the bland taste of the paste.

+Watch the video to learn how to make a paste with onions, tomatoes, ginger, and garlic!
 Don’t forget to subscribe to my YouTube Channel to stay up to date on all my new videos!!

 - Peel off the onion, garlic and ginger.
 Thoroughly rinse all the ingredients.